Instrumentation & metrics¶

 Route labels¶

-To avoid high-cardinality metrics, request paths are normalized into a route
+Request paths are normalized into a route label by

 which replaces numeric and UUID path segments with :id (so /cats/42 becomes